BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

-The challenge text seems to have the right spaces but the characters seem translated.
-This text written with a substitution cypher.
-Using [Guballa](https://www.guballa.de/substitution-solver) gives the decrypted text and the used encryption key:
+The challenge text seems to have the spaces in the right place but the characters seem translated.
+This text is written with a substitution cipher.
+With this kind of cipher more text than the flag alone is needed to decrypt it.
+[Guballa](https://www.guballa.de/substitution-solver) can be used to decode this substitution cipher and supports mulitple languages.
+It gives the decrypted text and the used encryption key:

 ```
 abcdefghijklmnopqrstuvwxyz     This clear text ...